A Recipe for Managing Sales Calls to Customers and Prospects

 There are several simple ways you can guide sales reps towards managing their time to call these diverse customers.

-3. Concentrate on similar industry or needs: Consider this scenario.
-A rep just sold XYZ Widgets to a customer in manufacturing in the Midwest, and you know the customer is high value, and this industry has recently shown high propensity for XYZ Widgets.
+Consider this scenario: A rep just sold XYZ Widgets to a customer in manufacturing in the Midwest.
+You know the customer is high value, and this industry has recently shown high propensity for XYZ Widgets.
 Doesn’t it make sense to put it all together for the rep, so he can make the next calls to prospects that fit the same profile?

 Taking real lessons learned from customers and applying analytics to a streamlined process can ensure that your reps are focused, forward thinking and acting on emerging trends and propensities.
 This can also avoid the partial treatment customers often get at the risk of growing your future business.